bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 `Domain::Terminated` and the instance will return when the hostcall exits and the `Terminated` domain is observed.

-### `A -> B` timeout - Timeout while entering guest code
+### `A -> B` - Termination while entering guest code

-If a timeout occurs between instance initialization (A) and the start of guest execution (B), there are two circumstances to consider: does the timeout occur before or after the Lucet instance has switched to `Domain::Guest`?
+If a `KillSwitch` fires between instance initialization (A) and the start of guest execution (B), there are two circumstances to consider: does the termination occur before or after the Lucet instance has switched to `Domain::Guest`?

 #### Before switching to `Domain::Guest`

-The `KillSwitch` that fires acquires `terminable` and then locks `execution_domain` to determine timeout mechanism.
+The `KillSwitch` that fires acquires `terminable` and then locks `execution_domain` to determine the proper termination  mechanism.
 This is before the instance has locked it in `enter_guest_region`, so it will acquire the lock, with a state of `Domain::Pending`.
 Seeing a pending instance, the `KillSwitch` will update it to `Domain::Cancelled` and release the lock, at which point the instance will acquire the lock, observe the instance is `Cancelled`, and return to the host without executing any guest code.

 #### After switching to `Domain::Guest`

-The `KillSwitch` that fires acquires `terminable` and then attempts to acquire a lock on `execution_domain` to determine timeout mechanism.
+The `KillSwitch` that fires acquires `terminable` and then attempts to acquire a lock on `execution_domain` to determine the proper termination mechanism.
 Because the instance has already locked `execution_domain` to update it to `Domain::Guest`, this blocks until the instance releases the lock (and guest code is running).
 At this point, the instance is running guest code and it is safe for the `KillSwitch` to operate as if it were terminating any other guest code - with the same machinery as an instance in state `B` (a `SIGALRM`).

-### `B -> E` timeout - Timeout during normal guest exit
+### `B -> E` Termination during normal guest exit

 The `KillSwitch` that fires attempts to acquire `terminable`, but is in a race with the teardown in `lucet_context_backstop`.
 Both functions attempt to swap